DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/security/params.md

 | `paths` | `string[]` | Optional.
 A list of paths specified in the HTTP request.
 For gRPC services, this will be the fully qualified name in the format "/package.service/method".
 If not set, all paths are allowed.
 Applies to HTTP only. |
 | `notPaths` | `string[]` | Optional.
 A list of reverse matches for paths. |

+**In the actual operational scenario, it is important to include additional common keys:**

+- `request.headers[User-Agent]`
+- `request.auth.claims[iss]`
+- `experimental.envoy.filters.network.mysql_proxy[db.table]`

+For more information on configuration parameters for `AuthorizationPolicy`, please refer to the documentation at <https://istio.io/latest/docs/reference/config/security/conditions/>.

 #### Policy Condition Condition

 You can also add policy conditions (Condition).
 Condition specifies other required properties.